monzo/progression-framework/frameworks/engineering/specialism/productOwner.md

       - level: 1
         criteria:
           - "Seeks out the information they need to solve a problem."
-          - "Keeps IPST stakeholders updated on progress and ensures they have what they need."
+          - "Keeps relevant stakeholders updated on progress and ensures they have what they need."
           - "Able to clearly articulate what we’re working on and why."
       - level: 2
         criteria: